ghall15/fiscalhistory/webpage/government_budget_constraint.rst

 Debts and deficits are linked through an equation called the government budget constraint.

-You may be familar with this is a relationship between the flow of deficit spending and the stock of debt from your credit card account.
+You may be familiar with this is a relationship between the flow of deficit spending and the stock of debt from your credit card account.

 Your Credit Card Bill
 ======================